ChrisDuffley/stationPlaylist/addoninternals.md

 ### Birth of Track Dial: from hesitation to possibilities

 Note: Information on Track Dial is kept for reference purposes.
-Track Dial was deprecated in 2017 with the release of add-on 17.04.
+Track Dial was removed in 2017 with the release of add-on 17.04.

 As I was writing the add-on, one of the top suggestions I received was ability to use enhanced arrow keys feature to review columns.
 This feature allows broadcasters using screen reader scripts to use arrow keys to review column information such as artist, duration and so on.
 As of time of this writing, all three screen reader scripts support this feature.